 Germany is one of the top study overseas destinations in the world with a rising number of international students every year.
 By providing high-class education at low tuition fees, Germany is attracting more than 340,000 students and is increasingly building on its international position as a popular study abroad destination.

 With hundreds of universities to choose from, here is a list of top seven public universities in Germany for international students.
 You will discover hundreds of universities in Germany, located across the country, and more than 10 of these rank in the most notable 200 worldwide.
 Wherever you want to study in Europe in Germany, and whatever you want to study, you can likely locate a university that is a good fit.
-To help you in your choice, here’s a list on eight of the top universities in Germany for international students.
+To help you with your choice, here’s a list of seven of the top public universities in Germany for international students.

-The Technical University of Munich, the highest ranking university in Germany and retaining its position of 53rd in the World, hosts around 5000 international students every year.
-TUM was founded in 1868 which has been selected the best university many times and sets a high standard of education in Germany.
+The Technical University of Munich, the highest-ranking university in Germany and retaining its position of 53rd in the World, hosts around 5000 international students every year.
+TUM was founded in 1868 which has been selected as the best university many times and sets a high standard of education in Germany.

 Heidelberg University, founded in 1386, is the oldest university in Germany with an enrolment of 30,898 students including 6000 international students.
 With its practical approach and welcoming faculty, Heidelberg University has maintained its high standards in liberal arts studies.

 One of the largest research and education institutions in Germany, The Karlsruhe Institute of Technology (KIT) is one of the leading universities reputed for its engineering and natural sciences programs in Europe.

 The Humboldt University of Berlin was established in 1811 by the concept of Frederick William III of Prussia and Wilhelm von Humboldt.
 Humboldt University was awarded the ‘University of Excellence’ in 2012 and well-known as “the mother of all modern universities”.
 The university has an enrolment of 33,033 students with 41 Nobel Prize winners.